DolphDev/pynationstates/docs/pages/api.rst

 The :class:`.Api` object centralizes API use.
 It preforms the necessary handeling of :class:`Nationstates` objects to create objects that share certain attributes (Such as **requests's** :class:`.Session` object).
-The :method:`.get_nation` method creates a :ref:`Nationstates` object for the `'The United Island Tribes'`
+The :method:`.get_nation` method creates a :ref:`Nationstates` object for the `'The United Island Tribes'`.